JiarongGu/redux-sink/examples/location-trigger.md

 }
 ```

-on location change to `/weather` this sink will fire a `loadWeather` event, to use this so we don't need to call effect inside component life cycle event
+on location change to `/weather` this sink will fire a `loadWeather` the event, to use this so we don't need to call effect inside the component life cycle event